fclairamb/myse/README.md

 * Dropbox
 * Google drive
 * FTPS / FTPeS (Apache Commons didn't work so well on these)
+* Web exploration (basic web crawler, buggy at this stage)

 ## How it works